lernlink/moodle-enrol_semco/README.md

 Please report bugs and problems on Github: https://github.com/lernlink/moodle-enrol_semco/issues

+Alternatively, you can report your issues to us via support@lernlink.de.

 Community feature proposals
 ---------------------------

-The functionality of this plugin is primarily implemented for the needs of our clients and published as-is to the community.
+The functionality of this plugin is primarily implemented for the needs of our clients.
 We are aware that members of the community will have other needs and would love to see them solved by this plugin.

 Please issue feature proposals on Github: https://github.com/lernlink/moodle-enrol_semco/issues